 Being fulfilled in your career gives you as deep sense of pride and satisfaction.
 As a teacher, you have a strong sense of purpose and responsibility that motivates you to do your best for your students, even when it gets challenging.
 When you see a student have a “light-bulb moment” - where they finally grasp an understanding of something, because of your efforts - you know it’s all been worthwhile.

 6. Competitive salary

 Teachers are valued professionals and enjoy a competitive salary, pension and training support amongst other benefits.
 The starting salary for a newly qualified teacher at £22,244 is high compared to other graduate starting salaries.
-Pay can progress quickly for high performing teachers, with leading practitioners earning up to £58,096, and head teachers earning between £42,232 and £114,437.
+Pay can progress quickly for high performing teachers, with senior leaders earning between £40,000 and £115,000.

 7. Financial help with training